niro1987/python-sapcommissions/docs/README.md

 ## Usage

 To get started, import `Connection` and an endpoint of your choosing.
-In this example, we'll use `Participants` as the endpoint.
+In this example, we'll use `Participants`.

 ```py
 from sapcommissions import Connection